Peter-Refaat/Pirate-Bomb-SFML-Game-/README.md

 # SFML Game Project

-This project is a game developed using SFML (Simple and Fast Multimedia Library) as part of my first-year college coursework in **Structured Programming** at the Faculty of Computers and Information Sciences - Ain Shams University.
-It was an exciting introduction to programming, where I applied foundational concepts in C++ and Physics to create a fun and interactive game.
+This is a 2D game created as part of the Structured Programming course in our first year at Ain Shams University.
+The game is built using C++ and the SFML library, focusing on structured programming main concepts such as structs, functions and arrays.
+The game also implements some OOP basic concepts.

 ## Project Overview